-My most rewarding clinical experiences have been when the puzzle pieces finally come together—when someone who has spent years feeling stuck and confused starts to see a clear path forward.
-The right treatments can make a significant difference, and my role is to help create and implement treatment plans that may bring about that kind of radical change.
+It's rewarding when the puzzle pieces finally come together—when someone who has spent years feeling stuck starts to see a way forward.
+The right treatments can make a difference.
+My role is to create and implement treatment plans that may bring about that kind of radical change.

-For me, this means taking time to understand each person’s unique experience—doing the detective work to uncover what’s really going on beneath the surface.
-By combining careful assessment with modern treatments shown to be effective, I strive to get to the root of the problem early on.
-This approach can often streamline the therapy process, allowing us to focus bringing about meaningful change.
+For me, this means taking time to understand each person while doing the necessary detective work to uncover what’s really going on beneath the surface.
+By combining careful assessment with effective treatments, I strive to streamline and focus the therapy process.
+This allows us to concentrate our time in therapy on bringing about the changes you want most in your life.

 PhD, Clinical Psychology (2012–2018): University of Minnesota-Twin Cities.